CaptainCrowbar/unicorn-lib/unicorn/file.md

 the directory (this is based on the name passed to the constructor, and will not be a fully qualified absolute path if the original name was not).

+The `dir_unicode` flag checks only the file's leaf name.
+If it is combined with the `dir_fullname` flag, the returned paths can still contain invalid Unicode if the directory path was invalid to begin with.

 The order in which files are returned is unspecified; do not rely on them being returned in the same order as the `ls` or `dir` command, or on the order remaining the same on separate iterations over the same directory.
-Behaviour is also unspecified if a file is created or deleted while a `DirectoryIterator` is scanning its parent directory; the change may or may not be visible to the caller.
+Behaviour is also unspecified if a directory's contents change while a `DirectoryIterator` is scanning it; the change may or may not be visible to the caller.